Season 1, Episode 42

 Gila Golub:

 Thank you.
-So people come to me, uh, sometimes one spouse could be the husband, could be the wife, and they tell me the of their relationship.
+So people come to me, uh, sometimes one spouse could be the husband, could be the wife, and they tell me about their relationship.
 And of course everyone goes to therapy to get the therapist to change their partner.
 I did that actually for a decade with, with my husband, uh, many, many years ago.
 And in my own marriage, it just got worse and worse and worse.
 And it was horrible.
-And I ended up finally, finally find, founding someone to do my own work and did my own work.
+And I ended up finally, finally finding someone to do my own work and did my own work.
 And as I did, my relationship began to transform.
 And I have a lot of people come to me, a lot of spouses, and they do their work with me.
-And I explained that the o and they come to me with, with shattered marriages and with children who are in extremists, children who have been in their room for three years, not eating, not sleeping, not going to school, uh, teenagers and so on.
+And I explained that they come to me with, with shattered marriages and with children who are extremists, children who have been in their room for three years, not eating, not sleeping, not going to school, uh, teenagers and so on.

 That was 10 years ago.
 That whole family is thriving.
 That marriage is healed.
 So just do your own work.
-I I’ve said to many people who have already been in other relationships, that those relationships would blow up in their face and they would’ve destroyed their whole family for that.
+I’ve said to many people who have already been in other relationships, that those relationships would blow up in their face and they would’ve destroyed their whole family for that.
 And they won’t be able to enjoy their grandchildren as a whole family.
-And their grand, their children were teenagers then.
-So they, they said that was silly.
-They, they weren’t interested in that.
+And their grandchildren were teenagers then.
+So they said that was silly.
+They weren’t interested in that.
 And every Christmas, I get a lot of calls from grandfathers and grandmothers who are thanking me for their whole family being together.
-And I’m one of those families this afternoon, all my children will be here together with the grandchildren, with the bub and Sadie.
+And I’m one of those families this afternoon, all my children will be here together with the grandchildren, with bub and Sadie.

 Lorne Brown: